 From those two trips the Boboli became my ‘go to’ place to find peace and quiet from the craziness of Firenze.
 What I like to do is a morning of museums and then an afternoon of the garden.

 I took my sister here in 2010 and have some nice photos but didn’t write anything in my journal.

 Bardini (and Boboli) Gardens

 In 2014 when I came to Firenze before the rest of the gang, the B&B owner told me the Boboli Gardens were closed because of a hail storm.
 She did recommend the Bardini Gardens which I had missed on my previous trips.
 I didn’t have a chance to go that time but did some research on them before our 2015 trip when we spent 5 days in Firenze.

 While I did not care for the B&B owner, I’ll be forever grateful to her for mentioning the Bardini.
-I did some research before we came in 2015 and found that you can get combined tickets for both gardens, although I didn’t realize until our first time at the Bardini that you have to use them on the same day.
+My research indicated that you can get combined tickets for both gardens, although I didn’t realize until our first time at the Bardini that you have to use them on the same day.
 I also read in my guide book that there’s a small café at the top of the garden.
 We stopped at the Bardini the first time on the day we’d been to Palazzo Vecchio and the Bargello.
 I wrote after that first visit: We had a delicious lunch in the gardens with a beautiful view of the city then walked back via the route from Belvedere.